thobe/social-network-workshop/README.rst

 are related to the node, it could even be an arbitrary value.

-The main  interface through which  indexing is managed is  accessed is the IndexService_.
-The recommended implementation of this interface is the one that is `based on lucene`_.
-For creating index entries use the `index  method`_.
+The main  interface through which  indexing is managed is  accessed is the IndexManager_, this object is accessed `through the Graph Database interface`_.
+The IndexManager_ is used to `retrieve index instances`_ that are then used for  associating Nodes and relationships with index entries.
+The  recommended pattern is to  have one index  for each data type,  so that  all Nodes  or  Relationships in  one index  represents entities of the  same type.
+Each index can  contain multiple key/value entries for each entity.

+Creating an index  entry is done using the  `add method`_.
 Updating an index  entry is  done by  `removing  the current  index entry`_,  then creating  a new.
-There are two methods in IndexService_ for  accessing indexed nodes.
-One method  is for getting `all indexed nodes`_ that matches the index query, the other method is a convenience method for when  the node is `uniquely indexed`_.
-A node being uniquely indexed  means that there is at most  one node with the given index entry.
+There  are two  methods in  an Index_  for accessing indexed nodes.
+One method for doing `exact lookup`_ and one for doing more `complex queries`_.
+Both of these methods return an iterator over all  matching  entries.
+For  uniquely  indexed  entities the  returned iterator has a `convenience method`_ for accessing the single matching entity.

-An entry in  an index is (as  seen in the `index method`_)  made up of not only a Node, but also a key  and a value.
-For the key it is common to use  the key of  the property being  indexed, but with  some slight modification.
-Neo4j does not  have any  types for  nodes, but  it is likely  that your  application  uses nodes  to  represent entities  of various types.
-It is also quite common for entities of different types to have  properties with the  same key, and  that is where  the slight modification  of the key  for indexing  comes into  play.
-It  is often important  for the application  to know  the type  of the  entity it's looking up, so for properties  that are shared among multiple kinds of nodes, the key  used in the index should be specific  to that type.
-If your application  for example  represents both persons  and companies, both of these entities might have  a name property that you would like to be  able to use for  lookup.
-Then you  could let the index  key for indexing  the name  of  a person  be  "person name"  and  the key  for indexing the  name of a company be  "company name".
-Or -  if those are the only  indexes for these  entity types -  the keys for  the indexes could simply be "person" and "company" respectively.
+An entry in an index is (as  seen in the `add method`_) made up of not only a Node, but  also a key and a value.
+For the  key it is common to use  the key  of  the property  being  indexed.

 In  this task  you will  use the  indexing features  for Neo4j  to add lookup  capabilities   for  persons   and  interests  in   the  social